HCCI engine is a hybrid of spark

 simultaneously throughout the cylinder volume rather than

 within a flame front.
-Hence, pressure rise is very rapid
+Hence, pressure ris

 particularly when an stoichiometric or rich mixture is